 - BUILDING-INTEGRATED PHOTOVOLTAIC (BIPV) SYSTEM

 - A solar energy system that consists of integrating photovoltaic modules into the building structure such as the roof or the facade and which does not alter the relief of the roof or the facade.
 Any photovoltaic module that projects any figure or form from the flat background of the roof or facade shall be considered to alter the relief of the roof or facade.

 - COLLECTIVE SOLAR

-- Solar installation owned collectively through subdivision homeowners' association, college student groups, adopt-a-solar-panel, or other similar arrangements.
+- Solar installation owned collectively through a subdivision homeowners' association, college student groups, adopt-a-solar-panel, or other similar arrangements.

 - FLUSH-MOUNTED SOLAR PANEL

 - Photovoltaic panels and tiles that are installed flush to the surface of a roof or wall and which cannot be angled or raised.
 This shall also include solar shingles.

 - A solar energy system that is directly installed on the ground, including in an array, and is not attached or affixed to an existing structure.

 - A yard that extends the full width of the lot and is situated between the adjacent highway right-of-way or shoreline and the front line of the building or structure, projected to the side lines of the lot.
 The depth of the front yard shall be measured between the front line of the building or structure and the highway right-of-way line or shoreline.
 Covered porches or canopies and decks, whether or not enclosed, shall be considered as part of the main building and shall not project into a required front yard.

 - A billing arrangement that allows solar customers to get credit for excess electricity that they generate and deliver back to the grid so that they only pay for their net electricity usage.

 - PERMIT-GRANTING AUTHORITY

 - The Town of Stillwater authority charged with granting permits for the installation of alternative energy systems.